Randish-soft/Train_Scheduler/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under private licencing

 ## 👤 Author